dehanalkautsar/dehanalkautsar.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+A driven and eager Computer Science student at Institut Teknologi Bandung (ITB) currently studying for a master's degree in Computer Science / Informatics, specializing in Intelligent Systems.
+I'm a dedicated individual with a passion for Natural Language Processing and Data Science.
+I thrive on exploring the depths of these fields and I'm particularly drawn to roles in AI & ML engineering and data science.
+My goal is to make a meaningful impact and excel in the ever-evolving world of technology.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.